iBug/iBug-source/_posts/2023/2023-09-26-dual-protocol-vpn-port.md

 }
 ```

-It's worth noting that 0 is not a defined opcode, so the smallest valid value for this byte is 8.
+It's worth noting that 0 is not a defined opcode, so the smallest valid value for this byte is 8, as `key_id` can be anything from 0 to 7.

 ## Implementation

-Now that we have the packet format for both protocols understood, we can implement an identifier that filters traffic in one protocol from the other.
+Now that we have the packet format for both protocols understood, we can implement a classifier that filters traffic in one protocol from the other.

 Considering that the WireGuard packet format is much simpler than that of OpenVPN, I choose to identify WireGuard.
-With `iptables`, options are abundant, though I find `u32` the easiest:
+With kernel firewall `iptables`, options are abundant, though I find `u32` the easiest:

 ```sh
 *nat